 For example, create an HTML object and add the due dates for all graded work.
 Link to this information in several of your content areas, such as Getting Started, Assignments, and Assessments so that students can access relevant dates alongside content.

-If you're allowed to edit a reusable object while inside your course, the content only changes for that instance.
+If you're allowed to edit a reusable object while in your course, the content only changes for that instance.
 The original reusable object doesn't change in the Content Collection.
-You can customize information for different courses, but retain your master file.
+You can customize information for different courses, but retain your original file.

 You may need to adjust a setting in your course to discover reusable objects that you and other users have created in the Content Collection.
 Other users have to set the appropriate permissions on their reusable objects to allow you to discover them.